 Maintaining and strengthening OU’ technical competence and professional standing through the selection and maintenance of a cadre of staff members with adequate skills, experience and qualifications, the provision of adequate professional training to its staff and the development of an internal quality assurance programme, including the setting of key performance indicators.

-Conducting independent assessments of OU activities periodically, as required by the generally accepted international standards for the three oversight functions within the OU.
-The Chief of Oversight will communicate on the results on the quality assurance and improvement programmes to the Secretary-General and to the IMAC.
+Conducting independent assessments of OU activities periodically and at least every five years, as required by the generally accepted international standards for the three oversight functions within the OU.
+The Chief of Oversight should communicate on the results on the quality assurance and improvement programmes to the Secretary-General, to the IMAC and to the ITU Council.

 Cooperating with the Internal Audit, Investigation and Evaluation functions of other United Nations system organizations or Partner entities, the OU shall initiate and/or participate in joint audits/evaluations of inter-agency activities, and/or investigations as relevant to the Organization’s interest.
 The Unit will act as a single point of contact to manage interaction with three significant professional networks in the United Nations system: (1) the Representatives of Internal Audit Services of the United Nations system organizations (UN-RIAS); (2) the United Nations Representatives of Investigative Services (UN-RIS); and (3) the United Nations Evaluation Group (UNEVAL).
 This arrangement is expected to foster the advancement and exchange of oversight-related practices and experiences.